AcademySoftwareFoundation/openfx/Documentation/sources/Reference/ofxParameter.rst

    position on the image plane.

-See the section on :ref:`coordinate systems <CoordinateSystems>` on how to scale between normalised, cannonical and pixel coordinates.
+See the section on :ref:`coordinate systems <CoordinateSystems>` on how to scale between normalised, canonical and pixel coordinates.

 ..
 ParameterPropertiesDoubleTypesDefaultsAndAll: